scanoss/engine/README.md

 scanoss -v
 ```

-If you want to try scanoss witout install it, the execute this command in bash:
+If you want to try scanoss without install it, the execute this command in bash:
 ```
 export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH
 ```